brandhsu/nn-compress-haiku/README.md

 | [student-alpha-0.5](models/params-kd-alpha-0_5.pkl) | 63.24%        | 421 ms ± 4.52 ms per loop (mean ± std. dev. of 7 runs, 10 loops each) | 295 kB   |
 | [student-alpha-1.0](models/params-kd-alpha-1_0.pkl) | 63.59%        | 418 ms ± 5.12 ms per loop (mean ± std. dev. of 7 runs, 10 loops each) | 295 kB   |

-> Note: These checkpoints were created directly after training and did not undergo any extra compression.
+> Note: These checkpoints were created directly after training without post-training compression.

 Several other experiments were conducted to measure the impact of post-training compression with respect to accuracy and latency using the following techniques: